 The Board recognizes that the remuneration package should be sufficient to attract, retain and motivate Directors of caliber needed to run the Group successfully.
-The remuneration of Directors is generally based on market conditions, responsibilities held and the Group's overall financial performance.
+The remuneration of Executive Directors is generally based on their experience, responsibilities held, market conditions and the Group's overall financial performance.
+The remuneration of Non-Executive Directors is by way of fixed annual fees.
 Decisions and recommendations of the Committee are reported back to the Board for approval and where required by the rules and regulations governing the Company, for approval of shareholders at the Annual General Meeting.